dustinwloring1988/docker-win10/README.md

 ## What To Do Next

-Try to Nmap the windows box using the following
+Try to Nmap the windows box using the following:
 ```bash
 sudo nmap -Pn -p 3389 172.17.0.2
 ```